michaelacook/fullstackjs-notes/nodejs-basics.md

 ask();

 /* listener
-    the .on() method is now you listen for an event 'data' is an event and it's when data gets passed to the program via the commandline or something else
+    the .on() method is how you listen for an event 'data' is an event and it's when data gets passed to the program via the commandline or something else
     data comes into the program in the form of a buffer, so it has to be